Choosing Meaning in Acting

 The Difficulty level of the work you are doing at the level of work you are doing is decided upon the depth of emotions in the work and the complications of number of factors in the work.
 Choosing of Meanings in acting will affect your difficulty levels.
 You want to practice how much emotional weight you can go into by ways of depth.

 This is why there are layers to learning the work of Emotional Preparation.
-The Choosing of Meanings will add to the layers of Emotional Preparation usually one-by-one.
+Choosing Meaning in acting will add to the layers of Emotional Preparation usually one-by-one.
 Sometimes the emotions will cluster out together from within the actor.

 Gary arrives having just came from being in a Riot of Protestors.
 Gary’s Prior life prior to the scene or the exercise that he is working is that he left his work and had to walk through the streets full of rioters and Protestors to get ‘Home’ to his two-bedroom apartment in NYC.